folio-org/folio-org.github.io/source-code/xref.md

 Explanation about how the index is assembled and maintained:

-Details of each repository that is hosted at FOLIO GitHub are gathered automatically.
+Details of each repository that is hosted at FOLIO GitHub are gathered automatically (including information such as type of repository; does it have a "docs" directory; if backend, then does it have a "ramls" directory).
-This is done occasionally as a FOLIO DevOps infrastructure [job](https://github.com/folio-org-priv/folio-infrastructure/tree/master/verify-repo-config).
+This collection is done occasionally as a FOLIO DevOps infrastructure [job](https://github.com/folio-org-priv/folio-infrastructure/tree/master/verify-repo-config).
 It is not yet automated, but is initiated manually.
 The resulting JSON file is committed as the